mateisorin52/shop-nx/frontend-api-integration/frontend/README.md

 ## Start the app

 ✨To start the development server run:✨
-- 'npx nx serve' (or only 'nx serve' if you have globally installed nx)
+- 'npx nx serve' (or only 'nx serve' if you have nx globally installed)

 ##  Testing